Cue: jaw-aching grin.

-Originally, advent calendars revealed pictures and Bible verses each day.
-Nowadays they will be filled with chocolates or toys or even beer or nail polish.
-You can buy one that finished and ready to use, or make one yourself.
+Modern Advent calendars are filled with chocolates, toys, or even nail polish.
+You can buy one ready to use, or make one yourself.

-The easy solution to your advent calendar needs for those who are strapped for time is to buy a calendar that is already made and stocked.
+If you are strapped for time, the easy solution to your Advent calendar needs is to buy a calendar that is already made.

 Chocolate calendars are simple and easy.
-Chocolate calendars can be found at most supermarkets and department stores and come in all price categories.
+Most supermarkets and department stores stock them and they come in all price categories (not that a child would taste the difference).
 Unfortunately, I couldn’t find one with dinosaurs on it.

-Our LDA normally gets at least one chocolate calendar.
-Many businesses here give them away as advertising gifts, though I am not sure how true that will be this year.
+Our LDA receives at least one chocolate calendar each Christmas.
+Many businesses give them away as advertising gifts.
+I am yet to see one with a dinosaur on it.

 Some calendars also come full of small dinosaurs – one a day.
-How long will your LDA have to wait until their get their favourite dinosaur?
+How long will your LDA have to wait for their favourite dinosaur?

-- This one comes with a play mat.
+- This dinosaur Advent calendar comes with a play mat.